 "I don't always take damage...
 But when I do, I drink a potion."

-- And recently, So Random!, a kids show, got in the act with Grady Mitchell as "The Most Coolest Kid in School".
+- Even So Random! got in the act with Grady Mitchell as "The Coolest Kid in School".
 The difference?
 He endorses three different things!

 - California radio station 102.5 loves to parody and poke fun at anything they can find...so it doesn't come as a surprise that they have a series of commercials about "The Most Annoying Man In The World".